sakor88/javaFXPresentation/README.md

 # Startup guide
-To run the project use command
+To run the project use this command in the project directory (where the pom.xml is)
 - mvn clean javafx:run